ISMPG/Merpian/README.md

 ## Our Current Projects

-### LMouthful — Micro Language Engine
+### LMouthful™ — Micro Language Engine

-**LMouthful** is the core language engine inside Hǫllr/Hqllr — a tiny, cache-friendly model designed to run entirely on local hardware, from mobile phones, tablets, desktops to full Hǫllr nodes.
+**LMouthful™** is the core language engine inside Hǫllr™/Hqllr™ — a tiny, cache-friendly model designed to run entirely on local hardware, from mobile phones, tablets, desktops to full Hǫllr™ nodes.

 > A small mouthful of model.
 A large appetite for *your* data.

 **Why it exists**

-LMouthful is built to answer a simple question:
+LMouthful™ is built to answer a simple question:

 > “How far can we get with a small, structured, local model over *your* data — without GPUs, giant checkpoints, or cloud APIs?”

-Instead of a single giant black-box network, LMouthful sits on top of a layered memory system:
+Instead of a single giant black-box network, LMouthful™ sits on top of a layered memory system:

 - **GLTM – Global Long-Term Memory**
   Deduplicated, domain-aware data store: the “truth layer” ingested from books, documents, notes, logs, etc.